eclipse-rcptt/rcptt-website/content/faq/install-as-plugin.md

 If you switch to RCPTT perspective then, you should be able to see your AUT in Applications view and launch it.

-# Is support for latest PDE planned?</h3>
+# Is support for latest PDE planned?
 We strive to support current Eclipse release.
 Usally we manage to provide support within a month of PDE release.
 You can design tests and run them for all versions of Eclipse with RCPTT.
 No restrictions on this.

-# If AUT from sources launching fails with error message: No org.eclipse.equinox.weaving.hook plugin</h3>
+# If AUT from sources launching fails with error message: No org.eclipse.equinox.weaving.hook plugin
 ## Solutions:
 ### Recreate AUT's launch configiraiton
 If you open your target platforms in preferences, you can see a copy of your configured target, created with RCPTT.